 If it’s your habit to have a ‘not so healthy’ snack while watching TV, confuse your inner snack voice by changing the habit.

-👉 Get up and brush your teeth (the minty flavour can help).
+- Get up and brush your teeth (the minty flavor can help).

-This confuses the inner snack voice, and it will quiet down.
+This usually confuses the inner snack voice, and it will quiet down.

 Sometimes all you want after a meal is something sweet.
 You may gravitate towards junk food out of habit.
 Try one or two strawberries, a few raspberries or any kind of berry.
 That usually satisfies the sweet tooth craving, and it’s a much healthier option.